-- (1) 1During work on the doctorate the candidate will be supervised by both a professor or associate professor (Hochschullehrer) of the other university and a professor or associate professor (Hochschullehrer) of the relevant faculty of Universität Regensburg in accordance with Art.
+- (1) During work on the doctorate the candidate will be supervised by both a professor or associate professor (Hochschullehrer) of the other university and a professor or associate professor (Hochschullehrer) of the relevant faculty of the University of Regensburg in accordance with Art.
 2 Para.
 3 Clause 1 of BayHSchPG (honorary professors excepted).
-2Detailed arrangements for the joint supervision arise from the agreement specified in § 19 Para.
-1 No. 1. - (2) Generally, both scientific supervisors are also referees. - (3) 1If the dissertation is accepted at the other university, then it will be circulated to the relevant faculty of Universität Regensburg to obtain approval for the continuation of the process.
-2The dissertation is displayed in accordance with § 9 Para.
-4. 3If the relevant faculty of Universität Regensburg subsequently approves, then the oral examination takes place at the other university in accordance with the regulations in place there.
-4The agreement in accordance with § 19 Para.
-1 No. 1 is to stipulate that in this case, the Universität Regensburg supervisor is generally to belong to the committee charged with the oral examination as an examiner.
-5The dean of the other university names the necessary number of examiners in accordance with the agreement, and ensures that the other requirements of the agreement are adhered to.
-6Should the other university, contrary to widely accepted customs, not allow for an oral examination of the candidate, then the relevant doctoral committee in Regensburg may demand an additional oral examination of the candidate at Universität Regensburg in order to determine a grade in accordance with § 19 Para.
-3 equivalent to the colloquium (§ 11) grade of these doctoral regulations. - (4) 1If the dissertation has been accepted at the other university, but the relevant faculty of Universität Regensburg refuses approval for the continuation of the process, then the joint process is ended and may not be reapplied for.
-2Universität Regensburg raises no objections to the continuation of the doctoral process in accordance with the provisions in place at the other university.
+Detailed arrangements for the joint supervision arise from the agreement specified in § 19 Para.
+1 No. 1. - (2) Generally, both scientific supervisors are also referees. - (3) If the dissertation is accepted at the other university, then it will be circulated to the relevant faculty of the University of Regensburg to obtain approval for the continuation of the process.
+The dissertation is displayed in accordance with § 9 Para.
+4. If the relevant faculty of the University of Regensburg subsequently approves, then the oral examination takes place at the other university in accordance with the regulations in place there.
+The agreement in accordance with § 19 Para.
+1 No 1 is to stipulate that in this case, the University of Regensburg supervisor is generally to belong to the committee charged with the oral examination as an examiner.
+The dean of the other university names the necessary number of examiners in accordance with the agreement, and ensures that the other requirements of the agreement are adhered to.
+Should the other university, contrary to widely accepted customs, not allow for an oral examination of the candidate, then the relevant doctoral committee in Regensburg may demand an additional oral examination of the candidate at the University of Regensburg in order to determine a grade in accordance with § 19 Para.
+3, equivalent to the colloquium (§ 11) grade of these doctoral regulations.

+(4) If the dissertation has been accepted at the other university, but the relevant faculty of the University of Regensburg refuses approval for the continuation of the process, then the joint process is ended and may not be reapplied for.
+The University of Regensburg raises no objections to the continuation of the doctoral process in accordance with the provisions in place at the other university.